leonyanagida/vpn-website-1/README.md

 };
 ```

-NOTE: Replace the YOUR_API_KEY_HERE with your own personal Google Maps API key.
+Note: Replace the YOUR_API_KEY_HERE with your own personal Google Maps API key.
 Make sure the API key is a string (Place the API key in between quotes).

-Step 3: Navigate to the client folder and repeat steps 1 & 2.
+Step 3: Navigate to the UserGoogleMaps.js file and replace the Google Maps API key.

 ```
 client ---
         |
         src ---
               |
-              keys ---
+              containers ---
                           |
-                    dev.js <--- Create this file
-                    keys.js
-                    prod.js

-In the dev.js file paste the following:

-module.exports = {
-  apiGoogleMaps: "YOUR_API_KEY_HERE"
-};
+                          UserIp ---
+                                  |
+                                  UserGoogleMaps
+                                        |
+                                        UserGoogleMaps.js
 ```

+NOTE: Make sure to set your config vars if you are deploying to heroku or any other development server.

 ## Authors